devall-org/nano_global_cache/README.md

 - **Failed results** (`:error`): Never cached, always retried on next call
 - **Thread safety**: All operations use global Erlang transactions (`global.trans/2`)

+## When to Use

+This library is optimized for **lightweight data** like:
+- OAuth tokens, API keys, JWT tokens
+- Small configuration values
+- Session identifiers
+- Cached credentials

+**NOT recommended for**:
+- Large binary data (images, files, documents)
+- High-frequency writes
+- Performance-critical caching needs

+NanoGlobalCache uses `:global` and `Agent` for simplicity and minimal overhead.
+It's designed for scenarios where performance impact is negligible and simplicity is valued over throughput.

 ## API Reference

 ### Define Caches